Analytics Graduate Programme

 All over the world, organisations are becoming aware that data is key to delivering competitive advantage.
 This data comes from multiple sources: images to audio, texts and tweets to blogs, not to mention the vast swathes of information surrounding every event, every object, every location and every moment.
-The big question is, how can organisations harness that data?
-The answer is data analytics.

 WHAT WILL I BE DOING?